hari-22149/Essays_and_Analytical_Writings/README.md

 ## Analytical Writings
 In this section, I present  analysis of various policies, using facts(if available) and arguments both for and against the topic under discussion.

-## Data Points & Explanatory Data Analysis
-Here, I utilize data visualization and data analysis to explore and answer straight forward questions related to trends, correlations, and patterns in data.

 Feel free to explore the content and dive into the insights provided across these diverse areas of writing and analysis.